jshannon63/laravel-psr15-middleware/README.md

 ## Usage

 #### Add your PSR-15 compliant middlewares to the /config/psr15middleware.php configuration file.
-1. It is NOT necessary to declare PSR-15 middleware in the `app/Http/Middleware/Kernel.php` file.
+1. It is NOT necessary to declare PSR-15 middleware in the `app/Http/Middleware/Kernel.php` file as is normally done.
 Psr15Middleware will automatically register itself and its middlewares by pushing them onto the Laravel middleware stack.
 2. Config entries are arrays and can can contain classnames, callables or objects as shown in the example below.
 Each entry has two additional parameters which follow the middleware declaration:
     * "prepend" or "append" will determine if your midleware will be placed at the head or tail of the middleware stack.